xmake-io/xmake-docs/package/local_3rd_source_library.md

-### Integrate CMake code base
+### Integrate CMake source library

-After version 2.5.8, we can also directly integrate the code base with CMakeLists.txt in our project through the package mode of xmake, instead of downloading and installing it remotely.
+After version 2.5.8, we can also directly integrate the source library with CMakeLists.txt in our project through the package mode of xmake, instead of downloading and installing it remotely.

 Related issues: [#1714](https://github.com/xmake-io/xmake/issues/1714)